Oregon opens Maui Invitational with 73-49 rout of Chaminade - WHIZ News

 Oregon did what it was supposed to against a Division II school, using its length and athleticism to win in a rout.

-Chaminade was overmatched physically against a Power Five school, but showed it can hang at least for stretches with its late first-half run.
+Chaminade was overmatched physically against a Power Five school, but showed it can hang at least for stretches with its late first-half run — something that will help when it gets to conference play.

 UP NEXT